blade-lang/bladelang.com/src/standard/markdown.md

 #### enable(list, ignore_invalid)

 Enable rules with given names.
-If any rule name not found - raises Exception.
+If any rule name not found - dies Exception.
 Errors can be disabled by second param.
 Returns list of found rule names (if no exception happened).
 See also [[Ruler.disable]], [[Ruler.enable_only]].